-It is recommended that biodiversity Categories 1 to 4 (within Section 3.5 of this report) be combined as a single overlay for the purposes of the LEPs.
-Maps may be found in Appendix F.
+It is recommended that biodiversity Categories Core Biodiversity Lands; Support for Core Biodiversity Lands, Landscape Remnant; and Biodiversity Corridors and Buffer Areas (within Section 8.1 of this report) be combined as a single overlay for the purposes of the LEPs.
+Maps may be found in Appendix G.

-The LEP maps need to relate to a local provision within the LEP Instruments.
-The comprehensive DCP would then break down this layer into its component categories.
+The LEP maps relate to a local provision within the LEP Instruments.
+The comprehensive DCP then breaks down this layer into its component categories.

-Lands mapped as Category 5 (within Section 3.5) will also be included as part of the Greenweb in the associated DCP.
-Maps may be found at Appendix F.
+Lands mapped as Canopy Remnant (within Section 8.1) are also included as part of the Greenweb in the associated DCP.
+Maps may be found at Appendix H.